Honduran woman vows to fight for asylum from Utah church

 "I feel sad because I can't give my daughter a normal life," Chavez said.

+The family is among 44 people taking sanctuary in the U.S., according to information from Church World Service.

-They are the first known immigrants to take sanctuary in Utah, according to local immigration advocates and the state chapter of the American Civil Liberties Union.
+But they are the first known immigrants to take sanctuary in Utah, according to local immigration advocates and the state chapter of the American Civil Liberties Union.
 The practice has been common in states such as Arizona and California but unheard of in Utah, where Mormons account for about two-thirds of the population.

 The Church of Jesus Christ of Latter-day Saints takes a compassionate stance on immigration and recently said it was "deeply troubled" by the family separations at the border but doesn't offer sanctuary to immigrants.